MobinZadkamali/Intent-Detection-and-Slot-Filling-for-Persian-Crosslingual-Training-for-Low-resource-Languages/README.md

 ## Conclusion

 Our experiments demonstrate the effectiveness of cross-lingual training with pre-trained language models in improving natural language understanding tasks for low-resource languages.
-Further research can explore additional techniques to enhance performance in such scenarios.
+"Future research could explore additional techniques to enhance performance in such scenarios.

 **Note:** For access to the dataset and detailed experimental results, please refer to the respective files in this repository.